Start Recovery Today.

 At our treatment center, kids participate in programs designed specifically for them.
 They’re cared for by a team of mental health professionals who are trained in working with children and teens.
 All of our programs include an educational component so that kids can keep up with their schoolwork.

-We offer 24-hour medical monitoring for children and teens (age 5+) who are emotionally unstable.
+We offer 24-hour medical monitoring for children or teenagers ages 5 – 18 who are emotionally unstable.
 Inpatient treatment also provides a variety of therapeutic activities, as well as medication management.

 In all children's mental health programs, families play an important role in helping kids develop and maintain a healthy lifestyle.
 Children and teens also have opportunities to participate in group therapy centered around topics of interest to them, like LGBTQ, dealing with trauma, and faith-based support.